Updated: Apr 30, 2019

-Could be a selection the Eagles make late in the draft if they didn’t already take a Offensive Lineman or two earlier in the draft.
-They need all the Offensive Line help they can get to protect their franchise Quarterback.
+Could be a selection the Eagles make late in the draft if they didn't already take an offensive lineman or two earlier in the draft.
+They need all the offensive line help they can get to protect their franchise quarterback.

 West Virginia: Gary Jennings | WR | 6’2, 215 lbs| Sr.